Level-2/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP5.4 and up, there are archived versions of Dice which supports PHP5.3 however this is no longer maintanied.
+Dice is compatible with PHP5.4 and up, the master branch is for PHP5.6+ with a PHP5.4-PHP5.5 branch also being maintained for earlier versions.
+There are archived versions of Dice which supports PHP5.3 however these are no longer maintanied.

 Updates